HackTuesday/HackTuesday/README.md

 ## Repository format

 Each technology topic gets its own repository.
-Inside the repository, each member should create their own branch.
-Not much should go into the master branch unless we see a solid project forming.
-Feel free to cherry pick commits from other users' branches during development.
+Inside the repository, each member should create their own folder on the master branch.
+We use different folders because each member's test code/project is usually very different from the other members'.

 ## What to hack? (a.k.a.
 Hack Tuesday topics)